Post Tender Negotiation

 The potential areas for negotiation will differ for every contract but typical topics might include:

-• the terms of payment;
+• the terms of payment

 • quality of goods or services;

-• supply and cost of spare parts;
+• supply and cost of spare parts

-• earlier delivery or completion dates;
+• earlier delivery or completion dates

-• warranties and guarantees;
+• warranties and guarantees

-• documentation requirements;
+• documentation requirements

-• expediting and inspection procedures;
+• expediting and inspection procedures

-• maintenance and support, repair or after-sales service;
+• maintenance and support, repair or after-sales service

-• compensation for failure to meet specified requirements (e.g. of delivery, quality etc.); and
+• compensation for failure to meet specified requirements (e.g. of delivery, quality etc.), and

 • procedures for remedial action for unsatisfactory service.

 At all stages the competing tenderers will be treated in an honest, fair and ethical manner, whilst retaining confidentiality of their bids.
 Post Tender Negotiations seek to make each individual bid as competitive as possible, without reference to any other bids.
-For example, procurement officers must not unfairly trade off one bid against another by using the lowest bid to seek a reduction in costs from the other bidders.
+For example, buyers must not unfairly trade off one bid against another by using the lowest bid to seek a reduction in costs from the other bidders.